 PGNSEL, and PGSEL3 selects the output device for the following sequence of plotting commands.

 PGNEND and PGEND3 close one or all the output devices.
 In addition they can send a file to be printed if the command is defined in an environment variable.

-In the ILL library only the most common devices have been included:
+In the compiled libraries only the most common devices have been included:

 /tek Tektronix 4010 compatible output

 /tk4100 Tektronix 4100 (colour)